 Why it's important: This gives us a good understanding of pain-point related keywords to help us mature our buyer personas.
 It also allows us to collect branded keyword counts which is one piece of the puzzle in understanding whether or not our general brand awareness and reach are climbing or declining.

 NOTE: This report can’t be found in the “Add Report” button.
-You have to first run it under Reports > Analytics Tools > Website Analytics section and then choose to “Save” it and add it to your dashboard from there.
+You have to first run it under Reports > Analytics Tools > Traffic Analytics.
+To create the report be sure you have selected the "Combination" style of report.
+Once you have the report set to your specifications, choose to “Save as report” to add it to your dashboard from there.

 This report shows all of the personas you’ve setup in HubSpot and the count of contacts in each.
 It also breaks it down by lifecycle stage.

 Why it's important: At Digitopia, we create new Digital Utopia Experiences (content funnels) each quarter (learn how to create content funnels that actually work here).
 Each experience is built specifically for one buyer persona and is hyper-focused on just one of their pain points.
 This report helps us monitor which buyer persona needs some love and which level of the content funnel could use a fresh offer to get them moving again.